hammerheim-game/hammerheim-rules/8-scenarios.md

 collecting mystical and religious tomes.
 Of course, unwittingly, The Great Library managed to collect on of the largest deposits of Daemonic and Necromantic lore in the Empire.
-Now after the disaster struck Mordheim Library was engulfed by flames from the comet.
+Now after the disaster struck Hammerheim Library was engulfed by flames from the comet.
 Only the bravest ever consider going anywhere near the ruins but the lure of ancient tomes is enough to persuade mages from across the Empire to hire warbands to